Miami & West Palm Beach

 PGA National Resort and Spa

-Best for groups who want five courses, a PGA Tour connection, and the Palm Beach atmosphere
+Best for the Palm Beach atmosphere

 Five championship courses including the Champion (Bear Trap, Honda Classic host), Palmer, Fazio, Squire, and Estates, all at one address in Palm Beach Gardens.
 The $100 million renovation a few years back touched every part of the property.
 Seven on-site restaurants (Birdie's Diner for casual breakfast, Ironwood Grille for steak and seafood dinners) mean you can spend four or five days without leaving the resort area.
 20 minutes from Palm Beach International Airport, 10 minutes from downtown West Palm Beach.